IuliaMihaela/FinancialTradingSystem/README.md

 # FinancialTradingSystem

-There are 3 main folders, each of them reprezenting a service: Authentication, Master Data, Message Queue and Financial Calculations.
+There are 3 main folders, each of them representing a service: Authentication, Master Data, Message Queue and Financial Calculations.

 The financial calculations service: